hsaidi5/POOSD-Project/README.md

 _Pedro Nemalceff_ -

 During this sprint, I completely changed our product's vision statement.
 In addition I setup the trello board for the group to collaborate on.
 I also created the source code file of the product and included a few of the libraries requiredto develop an android app in java.
 (Hasan Assaidi)

+While working through this sprint I mainly worked on finishing the prodcut backlog and coming up with user stories that would be consistent with what was proposed in the product vision.
+I also decribed the validation criteria for each of these user stories and their relative priority as well as the estimated difficulty.
+(Yoseph Hassan)